biosemantics/charaparser-web/README.md

     ```
 * /createUserOntology: *Make a (set) of ontology ready.
 This service needs to be called before any of the requests listed below can be used*
   * HTTP POST http://{host}/createUserOntology
   * Request body: user can take an empty string as its value, in this case, a shared ontology will be made ready for all requests with an empty user.
 If user has a non-empty value, such as an id, a copy of the ontology will be made ready for this specific user.
 Subsequent calls to access the ontology will need to use user field with the id.
-Ontologies can be exp or carex.
+Ontologies can be exp or exp.
   ```json
   {
 	  "user":"2",